 A Trick to prevent excessive SSD usage of your M1 Mac

-Whether your M1 Mac has the excessive SSD usage issue or not, here's a trick for you to prevent this issue happening or becoming worse - to disable TRIM.
+Whether your M1 Mac has an excessive SSD usage issue or not, here's a trick for you to prevent this issue from happening or becoming worse - to disable TRIM.

 SSD TRIM, a system-level command, only can be enabled or disabled with Terminal.
 It allows the macOS to timely inform the internal SSD which blocks of data won't be used anymore and can be erased to make room for the upcoming data.

 And the process of writing to an SSD is erasing the existing data from the flash memory cells first, and then programming new data onto them, hence, if TRIM is enabled, there's no need to erase the existing data before writing data to the SSD.
 Consequently, the write speed of the M1 Mac will become faster.